dan-lund/kiwi/README.md

 # Kiwi 🥝

-**Kiwi** is a tiny, cross-platform image guesser app built with Tauri.
+**Kiwi** is a tiny image guesser app built with Tauri.
 It classifies images instantly right on your desktop using MobileNet ONNX.

 ## Features